blackTieV2/ZEIT8028/Assignments/Assignment4/Notes/IP-Addresses.md

----
+To build on the log you've shared, let's add further insights from the packet captures, IP reputation analysis, and our examination of **TLS traffic**.

-### **Log Report: Artifact - IP 185.47.40.36**
+### **Updated Log Report: Artifact - IP 185.47.40.36**

 #### **Summary:**
 - **IP Address**: 185.47.40.36
 - **Owner**: Redpill Linpro AS (ISP based in Norway)
 - **Associated Malicious Activity**:
-   - Phishing and Email Spam (Historical)
+   - Phishing, Malware Hosting, and Email Spam (Historical)
    - Flagged as **Malware** by MalwareURL
-- **Risk Assessment**: Moderate based on the historical use in phishing campaigns, but no strong recent abuse evidence (Confidence of Abuse: 0%).
+- **Risk Assessment**: Moderate based on historical reports, though no recent abuse evidence (Confidence of Abuse: 0%).

 #### **1. Network Activity Observed:**
-- **Date of Network Activity**: 2019-10-14, spanning a series of timestamps from 04:25:01 to 04:25:12.
+- **Date of Network Activity**: 2019-10-14, spanning multiple TLS sessions from 04:25:01 to 04:27:26.
-- **Total Packets Captured**: 448 packets with **TLS Application Data** (Content Type 23).
+- **Total Packets Captured**: 4917 packets related to **TLS traffic**, of which **10 packets** were directly tied to **IP 185.47.40.36**.

-##### **Top Notable Events from TLS Traffic**:
+- **Significant Packets**:
+  - Notable packet IDs: `70703`, `70704`, `70745`, `70808`, `81081`.

+##### **TLS Communication Overview**:
-1. **Encrypted Application Data Transfer:**
+1. **Encrypted Application Data** (Content Type 23):
-   - Consistent exchange of TLSv1.2 encrypted data between the internal IP `10.2.0.10` and `185.47.40.36`.
+   - A total of **TLSv1.2 encrypted data** was observed between **185.47.40.36** and **10.2.0.10**.
-   - Largest packet sizes observed were up to 26,334 bytes (multiple instances).
-   - The communication seems to have occurred in a brief time span (within **11 seconds**), indicating a potentially automated process.

-2. **Alert/Warning Packets:**
-   - At least one instance of a TLS encrypted alert was noted (Packet #70745), potentially indicating a session close or some form of unusual termination in the TLS session.
+   - The sessions were encrypted using **ECDHE-RSA-AES-256-GCM-SHA384**.
+   - Multiple `Server Hello`, `Certificate`, `Server Key Exchange`, and `Encrypted Alerts` messages were exchanged, typical of an ongoing **TLS handshake** process.

+2. **TLS Alerts and Unusual Session Termination**:
+   - **Packet 70745** and **Packet 81081** indicate the use of **TLS Encrypted Alerts**.
+This often suggests unexpected session termination, which could imply an aborted connection or an issue with the encryption process.
+   - These alerts may signal attempts to cover up or end the communication prematurely after data exchange.

-#### **2. Reputation Analysis**:
+#### **2. IP Reputation and Analysis**:
-- **VirusTotal Analysis** (from screenshot):
+- **VirusTotal Report**:
-   - **Flagged by 1/94 Security Vendors**:
-     - **MalwareURL** reported this IP as linked to malware.
+   - **Flagged by 1/94 Security Vendors**: MalwareURL detected the IP as linked to malware, with most other vendors marking it clean.
-     - Other security vendors, including Acronis, ADMINUSLabs, and Abusix, marked it as **clean**.
-- **Historical Abuse Report**:
+- **AbuseIPDB Historical Report**:
-   - Reported by **Mudguts** on **2022-03-09** for involvement in phishing (fake fax URL hosted at a now-dead URL).
-   - **Category**: Phishing, Email Spam (no further activity detected in recent months).
+   - Linked to **phishing** and **email spam**, but no recent activities reported.
+   - **Mudguts' report** from 2022-03-09 mentioned its involvement in a phishing campaign, linked to malicious URLs hosted on the server.

+#### **3. Forensic Observations**:
+1. **Potential Command-and-Control (C2) Activity**:
+   - The TLS traffic, combined with historical reputation data, suggests that **185.47.40.36** could be hosting or associated with **C2 infrastructure**.
+The high volume of **encrypted traffic** exchanged rapidly (within seconds) aligns with patterns seen in malware communication for data exfiltration or control channels.

+2. **Certificate Details**:
+   - The **TLS certificate** presented by the server was issued by **Let's Encrypt** for `filebin.net`.
+While Let's Encrypt is commonly used for legitimate purposes, it is also favored by attackers for quick certificate issuance, allowing encryption in malicious campaigns.

-#### **3. Recommendations**:
+#### **4. Recommendations**:
-- **Investigate the Encrypted Traffic**:
+- **Investigate the Host System (`10.2.0.10`)**:
-   - Given the high volume of **TLS Application Data** being transferred over a short period, inspect the originating application on the local system (`10.2.0.10`).
-   - Analyze any decrypted content (if possible) or metadata around these sessions to determine if this was benign or part of a larger attack.

-- **Block or Monitor IP**:
-   - Due to the flagged history (phishing, email spam) and MalwareURL's detection, consider **blocking** this IP temporarily within your network until more data is available.
+   - Correlate the TLS traffic timestamps (04:25:01 - 04:27:26 UTC) with process creation logs, registry changes, or any file modifications on the host.
+Look for unexpected programs or behaviors linked to network communication.

+- **Review Internal DNS Logs**:
+   - Check DNS queries made by `10.2.0.10` leading to connections with `185.47.40.36`.
+Malicious domains or unusual DNS queries (e.g., to file-sharing services like `filebin.net`) could provide further indicators.

+- **Network Block and Monitor**:
-   - Monitor for any further connections from this IP or similar ones in the same ASN (`AS39029`).
+   - **Block traffic** to and from IP **185.47.40.36**.
+Continue to monitor for any further attempts to connect to similar IPs or domains, particularly within the same ASN.

-- **Review System Logs**:
-   - Perform a review of internal system and application logs (especially from `10.2.0.10`) for any anomalies or suspicious behaviors during the session times.
+- **Decryption Attempts**:
+   - If possible, decrypt the TLS traffic using known keys to analyze the exact nature of data exchanged.
+While encrypted traffic may obscure content, metadata or patterns (e.g., session durations, file transfer sizes) can provide clues.

+- **Hunt for Persistence**:
+   - Investigate for any persistence mechanisms deployed by the attacker to maintain access to the compromised host (e.g., scheduled tasks, startup items).

 ---

 ### **Next Steps**:
-- If there is further TLS traffic related to this IP after the date of this log, capture it and analyze its patterns.
-- Follow up with any domain, URL, or file analysis related to **Redpill Linpro AS** or connected infrastructure.

----

-This log report combines both the reputation data from sources like VirusTotal and AbuseIPDB with your network logs, offering a clear analysis of the artifact’s behavior and impact.
-If you need more analysis or a specific part expanded (e.g., reviewing more packet details), let me know!
+- **Host Review**: Focus on the system `10.2.0.10` during the observed traffic windows.
+Any malicious processes tied to the **TLS sessions** will help clarify the scope of the breach.
+- **Expanded Network Analysis**: Look for additional outbound communications or lateral movement linked to other internal systems.

+This updated log report expands on your initial findings with greater detail into the TLS handshake, alert signals, and potential implications regarding data exfiltration or C2 communications.
+Let me know if further packet analysis or host forensic investigation is needed!